olivergeorge/caniusestories/README.md

 * Adding controls to change props and see what happens
 * Logging events

-Additionally, the storybook can be published as a static webapp.
+Additionally, the storybook can be published as a static webapp with `yarn run build-storybook`.

+View the static site locally with `cd storybook-static; python -m SimpleHTTPServer`

 ## Publishing UI component library

 To publish new components

-* update `src/index.js` to include new components
+* update [`src/index.js`](./lib/src/index.js) to include new components
-* `yarn run build` to generate a new dist/main.js
+* `yarn run build` to generate a new `dist/main.js` which you could publish to npm

 ## Using components from Clojurescript reagent app

 The `app` directory includes a simple CLJS app based on the CLJS webpack tutorial.

-The `package.json` includes a dependency on the `../lib` dir.
+The `package.json` includes a dependency on the `../lib` dir since it's all in one repo.

 To update the lib

 * `rm -fR node_modules; yarn` will recopy the lib over.  (you could just copy the dist/main.js file over really)
 * To use the lib require `caniusestories` and refer to the exported components.

-You'll see an example of this in [`app.core`](./app/src/app/core.cljs)
+You'll see an example of this in [`app.core`](./app/src/app/core.cljs) namespace.

 Rebuild your project, run the REPL: